 Light-red kidney beans

 Many of these foods contain inulin, a starchy carbohydrate found in high quantities in chickory root and the Jerusalem artichoke.
-Inulin is recognized to have prebiotic qualities which is beneficial to the composition of gut bacteria — perfect for that gut-brain connection.
+Inulin is a soluble fiber that’s also recognized to have prebiotic qualities which is a perfect combination for a healthy gut-brain connection.

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!